-Areas of Interest and Specialization: Dustin Goltz teaches a range of courses in performance and intercultural communication, with specific focus on polarization, DEI, interpretation, and critical performances of identity.
+Areas of Interest and Specialization: Dustin Goltz teaches a range of courses in performance and intercultural communication, with specific focus on polarization, personal narrative, interpretation, and critical performances of identity.

 Goltz's training is grounded in intercultural dialogue—the process of speaking and constructing meaning across differing cultures and identities—with a specific focus on rhetorical framing, critical audiencing, and polarization.
-In his research, he studies the underlying values, norms and practices that facilitate and impede communication across difference.
-From tensions between queerness and the LDS church and intergenerational queer tensions, to US/Mexican Border discourses and public controversies around stand-up comedy, Goltz's research is an investigation of how we produce rigid categories of “us" and “them" and the dangerous impact of these patterns of behavior.
-The methodology of his work spans from creative focus group and group dialogue research to media criticism and live performance.
+In his research, he studies the underlying values, norms, and practices that facilitate and impede communication across differences.
+From tensions between queerness and the LDS church and intergenerational queer tensions to US/Mexican Border discourses and public controversies around stand-up comedy, Goltz's research is an investigation of how we produce rigid categories of “us" and “them" and the dangerous impact of these patterns of behavior.
+The methodology of his work spans from creative focus groups and group dialogue research to media criticism and live performance.
 His work is deeply influenced by queer theory, critical theory, and dramatism, with a strong focus on intergenerational and intersectional tensions within the queer community.
-He also works as a consultant and workshop leader in the areas of DEI training, DEI conflict resolution, and media advocacy.
+He also works as a consultant and workshop leader in the areas of dialogue training, conflict resolution, and media advocacy.

 Book Projects: Goltz is the author of Comic Performativities: Identity, Internet Outage and the Aesthetics of Communication (Routledge, 2017) and Queer Temporalities in Gay Male Representation: Tragedy, Normativity, and Futurity , (Routledge, 2010).
 He is also the editor Our Legacies: Writings from Chicago's Older Gay Men (iUniverse, 2011), and co-editor of Queer Praxis: Questions for LGBTQ Worldmaking (Peter Lang, 2015) and Communicating Identity: Critical Approaches (Cognella, 2011).
 Additionally, his research has been published in over three dozen book chapters and scholarly articles, including the edited collections "Border Rhetorics: Citizenship and Identity on the U.S./Mexican Frontier;" "The Routledge Handbook of Gender and Communication," "The Routledge Handbook of Queer Rhetorics;" and "Text & Performance Quarterly;" "Journal of Homosexuality;" "Journal of Lesbian Studies;" "Journal of International and Intercultural Communication;" " Western Journal of Communication;" Critical Studies in Media Communication;" "Review of Education, Pedagogy, and Cultural Studies;" and "Qualitative Inquiry."

 Art and Performance Work: As an artist and a performer, Goltz produces solo and collaborative multimedia work.
 His performance projects each look to aesthetic modes of communication for exploring difficult questions with live audiences.
-In "Unspeakable: A Gay Future Project," he scripted and staged an intergenerational dialogue of aging myths and tensions between queer student participants at DePaul and a writing group of LGBTQ seniors from Chicago’s Center on Halsted, which he also organized.
+In "Unspeakable: A Gay Future Project," he scripted and staged an intergenerational dialogue of aging myths and tensions between queer student participants at DePaul and a writing group of LGBTQ seniors from Chicago's Center on Halsted, which he also organized.
 Surrounding the controversial postponement of his one person show "Banging the Bishop: Latter Day Prophecy," he staged the trigger script performance "X-Communication," inviting various stakeholders in the Phoenix LDS and ASU community to come together and process deeply held opinions about the controversial production through a post-show dialogue process.
-His most recent work, "Fred Astaire's Dancing Lessons" is a 70 minute, one-person, multimedia, performative examination of shifting and controversial perceptions of queer history, queer male aging and intergenerational mentorship across the last 40 years.
-Additional recent performance projects include "Blasphemies on Forever: Remembering Queer Futures;" I Can't (Death) Drive 55;" as well as multiple collaboration process dialogues, including "In-Appropriation: Race, Queerness, and The Politics of Intimacy;" "Lines in the Sand: Fear and Loss at the U.S. Mexican Border;" and "Undressing Academia."
+A more recent work, "Fred Astaire's Dancing Lessons," is a 70-minute, one-person, multimedia, performative examination of shifting and controversial perceptions of queer history, queer male aging, and intergenerational mentorship across the last 40 years.
+Additional recent performance projects include "Blasphemies on Forever: Remembering Queer Futures;" I Can't (Death) Drive 55;" as well as multiple collaboration process dialogues, including "In-Appropriation: Race, Queerness, and The Politics of Intimacy;" "Lines in the Sand: Fear and Loss at the U.S. Mexican Border;" and "Undressing Academia "

 Select Recent Publications